-Behavioral medicine (BM) is a newly developing field of study which integrates behavioral, psychosocial, and biomedical concepts and practices to prevent, diagnose, and treat patients with psychosomatic disorders.
+Behavioral medicine (BM) is a newly developing field of study which integrates behavioral, psychosocial, and biomedical concepts to prevent, diagnose, and treat patients with psychosomatic disorders.
 The practice of BM targets the relation between how both thought and behavior can affect mental and physical health.

 Image Credit: Monkey Business Images / Shutterstock